johnnysan922/amazon-clone/README.md

 - Learned how to use firebase and hook it up to my project
 - Learned about BEM format. (capitalized files are components)
 - How to efficiently inspect elements to debug and test how different properties would look
+- How to impelement user login/authorization using Firebase

 # Getting Started with Create React App